ibexa/documentation-user/docs/publishing/advanced_publishing_options.md

     ## Rescheduling or cancelling publications

     In case of publishable Content items (e.g. articles), you can change or cancel their planned publication using the **Reschedule** or **Cancel publication** buttons.
-    These buttons are accessible in the Dashboard and the Calendar widget.
+    These buttons are available on the **My dashboard** screen, and in the Calendar widget.

     |Button|Description|
     |------|-----------|
     |![Reschedule button](img/selection_action_bar_reschedule.png)|Reschedule all selected events.|
     |![Discard button](img/selection_action_bar_discard.png)|Cancel the future publication of selected events.|

-    #### Rescheduling or cancelling with Dashboard
+    #### Rescheduling or cancelling with the dashboard

-    To reschedule or cancel events in the Dashboard, perform the following actions:
+    To reschedule or cancel events with the dashboard, perform the following actions:

-    1. Open the Dashboard by clicking the eZ logo in the left-upper corner.
+    1. Open the **My dashboard** screen by clicking the eZ logo in the left-upper corner.
     1. In **My content** panel, view all your scheduled Content items by clicking **My scheduled content**.
     1. From **My future publications**, select all Content items to have their publication time rescheduled or cancelled.
     1. Using the buttons in the upper-right corner, perform one or both of the following actions: